derekelkins/tangojs/README.md

     Unique Oid;
     Opaque?
 Key; // Really this would be in the Value.
 As the conflict mechanism is pluggable.
     Opaque Value;
     bool Deleted; // "Trimmed."
-Not actually stored on disk in CORFU. bool Speculative; // An update that should be ignored, but will be referenced in a (successful) commit record.
+Not actually stored on disk in CORFU, but this isn't CORFU. bool Speculative; // An update that should be ignored, but will be referenced in a (successful) commit record.
 }

 struct CommitRecord {
-    Set<int> ReadOffsets;
+    Set<int> ReadOffsets; // Probably most convenient to represent these sets as sorted lists, earliest offset first.
     Set<int> WriteOffsets;
 }